AlinaSkultecka/MysticWoodsGame/README.md

 # Mystic Woods: A Hero’s Journey

-Welcome to **Mystic Woods: A Hero’s Journey** game, a text-based adventure game written in **C#**, where you step into a magical forest filled with wondrous creatures and epic battles.
+Welcome to **Mystic Woods: A Hero’s Journey** game, a text-based adventure console game written in **C#**, where you step into a magical forest filled with wondrous creatures and epic battles.

 ---